 To assure credit for a course(s) accepted in general education or as a general elective taken at another institution, prior approval from the Registrar's Office must be obtained.
-For a course(s) in a student's major, written approval must be obtained from the Academic Unit/Division Chair/ Director and the Registrar's Office.
+For a course(s) in a student's major, written approval must be obtained from the academic unit/division chair/director and the Registrar's Office.
 Upon completion of the course(s), an official transcript must be submitted to the Registrar's Office.
-Transfer credit is accepted only from regionally accredited two- and four-year colleges and universities and is accepted only for coursework equivalent to Lindsey Wilson College degree program courses.
+Transfer credit is accepted only from regionally accredited colleges and universities.
+Technical and vocational credit hours from a regionally accredited college or university are evaluated on a case-by-case basis.